JaisonBrooks/harmonize/README.md

 **OUTPUT** : The OUTPUT directory defaults to your Home folder (~/ or /Users/USERNAME).
 This is nice because OSX have default folders for things like Pictures, Documents, Music and more.

-### Disclaimer
-This script is new and could be considered **alpha** or **not fully* tested and could result in overwritten files, file corruption, script execution errors, bugs, random explosions and more.
-You have been warned! and by using this tool, you agree that I AM NOT responsible for lost or damange to your files.

 ### Setup / Installation
 * Clone the Repo